 What is G&T?

 The G&T Program, short for "gifted and talented", is one way the NYC department of education (DOE) supports exceptional students in Kindergarten through 5th grade (with placement into the program when entering Kindergarten through 3rd grade).
-There are district and citywide programs, with district programs prioritizing admissions to local students in that district (click for a map of districts), and citywide programs being open to all but requiring a higher test score (score of 97 or above as opposed to a score of 90 for district programs).
+There are district and citywide programs, with district programs prioritizing admissions to local students in that district, and citywide programs being open to all but requiring a higher test score (score of 97 or above as opposed to a score of 90 for district programs).

 G&T is very competitive.
-For example, last year over 16,582 rising Kindergarteners tested, 4467 received a score high enough to make them eligible to apply to the program, 3369 students applied, and 2366 students received G&T placement.
-That's only 14%!
+For example, last year 14,538 rising Kindergarteners tested, 3685 received a score high enough to make them eligible to apply to the program, 3036 students applied, and 2305 students received G&T placement.
+That's less than 16%!

 About the G&T Test